Duffy's Tavern: Film and television

 Burrows and Matt Brooks collaborated on the screenplay for the 1945 film, Ed Gardner's Duffy's Tavern, in which Archie (with regulars Eddie and Finnegan) was surrounded by a throng of Paramount Pictures stars playing themselves, including Robert Benchley, William Bendix, Eddie Bracken, Bing Crosby, Cass Daley, Brian Donlevy, Paulette Goddard, Betty Hutton, Alan Ladd, Veronica Lake and Dorothy Lamour.
 The film's plot involves a war-displaced record manufacturer whose staff—those not sent off to war—drown their sorrows at Duffy's on credit, while the company owner tries to find ways around the price controls and war attrition that threaten to put him out of business.
-The film was a box office disappointment.

 The 1954 syndicated TV series, co-produced by Hal Roach Jr., lacked leading name guest stars.

 British remake

 Broadcast on the BBC Light Programme from 4 July to 29 August 1956, Finkel's Café was written by Denis Norden and Frank Muir, and produced by Pat Dixon.
 It starred Peter Sellers and Sid James.
 Avril Angers and Kenneth Connor were regulars and guest stars included Gilbert Harding.